 Collection is provided between 10:00 pm the preceding evening and 8:00 am, Tuesday through Friday mornings.
 The collection schedule is not adjusted for holidays.
 Contractor shall give notice through the local media for any changes.
 Containers are to be placed curbside after 1:00 pm on the evening preceding the scheduled collection day.
+All bags and containers must be on the ground.
+Any bags or containers placed on top of a snowbank will not be collected.
 Any can or reusable container not collected with the refuse is to be removed from the street right-of-way and placed in an inconspicuous location on the owner's property prior to 8:00 pm on the collection day.

 Non curbside waste disposal can be hauled to the Waste Management Transfer Station at 910 W Baraga Ave.
 Vehicles will be charged by weight.
 If you have any questions, please call 662-6065.
 Hours of Operation are: